 After they obtain and read your medical records, DDS will make a decision about your case.
 At the initial stage this can take 3 to 6 months.
 Similarly, the next stage can also take from 6-8 months.
 Additionally, after you request a hearing, you may need to wait 6 months or more for the hearing date to be set.
 Therefore, from filing your application to getting a hearing can take up to two years.

 However, if DDS decides to pay you benefits, then SSA will finish any other development.
 Next, SSA figures out your monthly benefit amount and begins paying you.
-If, however, you are found not disabled, then your file is kept in the field office in case you decide to appeal the decision.
+If, however, you do not win, then your file is kept in the field office in case you decide to appeal the decision.
 Always appeal on time.

 FILING FOR UTAH BENEFITS FOR PHYSICAL DISABILITY

 In Utah, to win benefits you must have a condition that will keep you from working for more than one year.
 However, you must also meet SSA’s rules.
-You can also win by “equaling” SSA’s rules.
-Or, you can win by proving your residual functional capacity keeps you from working.
+You can also win if you equal a listing.
+Or, you can win by proving your RFC keeps you from working.
 Below you will find some of the main physical conditions on SSA’s list: